strawfordthomas/strawfordthomas.github.io/README.md

 Adding links to your text is a matter of putting the word or phrase you want to be the link in \[square brackets]\ and the link itself straight afterwards in brackets, like \[google](http://www.google.com).

+To edit a page, click on it, hit the pencil icon in the top right hand corner and you'll be able to change the text.
+If you're using markdown formatting and would like to see how it looks before changing anything, there's a preview icon just above the first line of the text you're editing.
+When you're done, hit the green "Commit changes" button at the bottom of the page.
+You can add a description of the changes you've made, but it's not really necessary.